 Snowman Soup Recipe & Craft Project

-This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift.
+This snowman soup recipe is fantastic for those cold winter nights and makes a wonderful Christmas gift for children and friends.

-The snowman soup craft project, in case you haven't heard of it, involves wrapping up hot chocolate mix and marshmallows and chocolates into a lovely gift with a poem.
+The snowman soup craft project involves wrapping up hot chocolate mix and marshmallows and chocolates into a lovely gift with a poem.